 This Census, (whichever one it was, I'll try to tackle that in the future), then required him to return home sooner then originally planned.

-And if my theory (that I admit still has a potential hole in it) that Bethlehem is "Zion, which is the City of David" is true.
+And if my argument that Bethlehem is "Zion, which is the City of David" is true.
 Then that adds a lot to the above observations.
 As we now see that David's family never stopped being linked to Bethlehem after they became Royalty.

 Now I've seen someone argue that Nazareth not Bethlehem must be their hometown in Luke because of Luke 2:39.
 Since Luke 2:3 says they are to return to their "own city", if Luke 2:39 is calling Nazareth their "own City" in contrast to Bethlehem, then you're not even dealing with an inconsistency with other records, but accusing Luke 2 of being inconsistent with itself.
 Since no one accuses Luke of being garbled together from different authors like they do some other books, that option isn't really viable.
 Luke 2:39 is simply about Nazareth becoming their new hometown after deciding to move there permanently, with Matthew 2 providing the reasons why this change in residence happened.
 It may be that the English simply words this misleadingly.